 They had to go because they were too hard to commodify, and they misbehaved.
 Take this: understanding didn't help people to become who they decided to be, but instead, made them someone they never could have dreamed of being.
 A young person went to a business school and ended up as a teacher, or another one went to a law school and ended up as a senior caregiver.
 Now, what kind of business is that?

-Some of us here may also be here because of that kind of misbehavior on behalf of understanding.
+Some of us here may also be here because of that kind of accident.
+I am.

 If modern education finds itself in crisis today, with more and more young people questioning the point of school, it is because they lack genuine motivation for their choices, and the knowledge they learn is disconnected from themselves.

-Now, because languages are natural vehicles of understanding, they can help us create these connections.
+Now, because languages are natural vehicles of understanding, they can help us to recreate these connections.

 Languages can help us connect what we learn about to what we know, what we know to what we feel and what we feel to what we think.

-Such connections are later the source of never-before-imagined thoughts, of creativity, originality, and joy, but most importantly, they help to produce"whole men", that is, people who are in touch with their center, sure of their basic convictions like Christopher Columbus from the monument at the lower end of la Rambla.
+Such connections are later the source of never-before-imagined thoughts, of creativity, originality, and joy, but most importantly, they help to produce "whole men", that is, people who are in touch with their center, sure of their basic convictions like Christopher Columbus from the monument at the lower end of la Rambla, here in Barcelona.

 That wholeness may be the source of real courage and real self-confidence.
-I say “real”, because it contrasts with the temporary and short-lived courage and self-confidence coming from entitlement or a certificate.
-That, in turn, may produce certain intellectual discipline that adapts itself to new and changing circumstances, precisely because it is not attached to the narrow details of tomorrow's technology or tomorrow's world, which will soon be yesterday's technology, and yesterday's world by the way.
+I say “real”, because it contrasts with the temporary and short-lived courage and self-confidence coming from entitlement all sorts of certificates.
+That, in turn, may produce certain intellectual discipline that adapts itself to new and changing circumstances, precisely because it is not attached to the narrow details of tomorrow's technology or tomorrow's world, that will soon become yesterday’s technology and yesterday's world.

 And this is, in short, what I meant when I said, in the teaser of my speech, that foreign languages could be the only school subject taught at schools.